MileHacker Logo

 Population & Size

 Its population, as recorded in the 2020 census, approximately 1.3 million across the entire prefecture.
 The urban population sits around 600,000.
-This size positions Shuangyashan as a medium-sized Chinese city, large enough for amenities, yet small enough to retain a strong local community.
+This size positions Shuangyashan as a mid-sized-sized Chinese city, large enough for amenities, yet small enough to retain a strong local community.
 It lacks the overwhelming scale of China's mega-cities, for a more manageable what visitors experience.

 Economy & Language